-I’ve been a die-hard Debian fan for about 10 years, and I’ve written several articles on the subject.
+I’ve been a die-hard Debian fan for about 10 years.
 That said, most of our Linux-savvy readers are Ubuntu users, so that’s been my main desktop OS for as long as I’ve been a MakeTechEasier writer.
 Ubuntu has always been fine, and generally got the job done without hassle, however this past release (11.04, Natty Narwhal) has been the cause of a rift among many Ubuntu users.
 This release pushed Unity, their homegrown desktop environment, front and center.
 Like many others, I’ve never managed to get a feel for Unity.
 After weighing my options, I decided to jump ship and try out Fedora 15.
 It’s the first Fedora I’ve tried since Core 1, and things certainly have changed.

 We already spent come time comparing Ubuntu and Fedora, so I won’t dwell on that here.
 In short, both have decided to move beyond the traditional Gnome 2 desktop and move into hardware-accelerated modern setups.
 Ubuntu created Unity and aimed it squarely at casual computer users.

 whereas Fedora bet their farm on Gnome 3, a newly redesigned and radically different Gnome desktop.

 It’s certainly no secret that this author prefers Gnome 3, and that was a major factor in my decision to try Fedora.
 It’s among the first major distributions to put their full weight behind this relatively new project.

 There are of course many differences between Ubuntu and Fedora, but this review will focus on the desktop user experience.